camunda/camunda-docs/docs/components/tasklist/userguide/using-tasklist.md

 ![tasklist-start-screen](../img/tasklist-start-screen_light.png)

 On the left side of the screen, you can see tasks.
-On the right side of the screen, you can see details of the current selected task.
+On the right side of the screen, you can see details of the currently selected task.

 Change the list of tasks by applying filters.
 You can also collapse and expand the task list.